 However, by doing payroll as part of a full ERP, through one of these Business Central apps, you can see precisely how much of your labor costs come from different projects, departments, or any other dimension in Business Central.
 And the app model gives you more choices in terms of who you want to do business with as well as the depth and breadth of features and functions.

-Business Central – Cloud Only
+Business Central – On-Premise Has Fewer Advantages

 Business Central Implementation